-11. There’s been a 26-fold increase in electric cars in the UK in the past 4 years
+11. There’s been a 22-fold increase in electric cars in the UK in the past 7 years

 Tax incentives for low- and zero-emission cars are an essential part of the solution to air pollution.
 But so is massive investment in clean public transport and better integrated walking and cycling routes, to help people get out of their cars altogether.

 There are plans in the Netherlands and Norway to halt the sale of diesel and petrol cars entirely from 2025.
-Friends of the Earth is calling for similarly radical action in the UK by 2030, we'd like it to be sooner.
+The governement has committed to halting sales in the UK by 2030, we'd like it to be sooner.